-Further improve shipping safety, build on the current high status of prevention of accidents, preparedness and emergency response and foster nature friendly operations including the maintenance of ports, enhance awareness, education, and cooperation in a collaborative approach at trilateral level.
+Further improve shipping safety, building on the comparatively high status of prevention of accidents, preparedness and emergency response, and foster nature friendly and climate-neutral operations including the maintenance of ports with reduced pressures on the environment, and enhance awareness, education, and cooperation in a collaborative approach at trilateral level.

-- Potential ship accidents resulting in the release of pollutants. - Pollution from ongoing shipping operations including discharges of scrubber washwater, the use of dispersants in
+Ship accidents resulting in the release of pollutants.

-- emergency response operations and the introduction of alien species, esp. by ballast water and biofouling. - Disturbances due to underwater noise from ships and physical impacts from collisions with marine mammals and displacement due to visual disturbance. - Negative impacts on natural dynamic processes due to dredging and dumping of dredged material. - Increase of disturbance, accidents (collisions) and other negative impacts due to marine traffic including water sports.
+- Pollution from ongoing shipping operations including gas emissions, discharges of scrubber washwater, the use of dispersants in emergency response operations and the introduction of alien species, esp. by ballast water and biofouling. - Disturbances due to underwater noise from ships and physical impacts from collisions with marine mammals and displacement due to visual disturbance. - Interference with natural dynamic processes, due to dredging and dumping of sediment or by port expansion. - Disturbance, accidents (collisions) and other negative impacts due to marine traffic including water sports.

 - The Wadden Sea is a Particularly Sensitive Sea Area (PSSA).
-The TWSC Operational Plans for the Wadden Sea PSSA aim to improve on prevention of accidents, operational pollution, awareness and education, preparedness and response and cooperation. - As contracting parties of the OSPAR Convention, the three countries are required to apply Best Available Techniques (BAT) and Best Environmental Practice (BEP) including, where appropriate, clean technology, in their efforts to prevent and eliminate marine pollution.
+[To be aligned with Wilhelmshaven Declaration] - The TWSC Operational Plans for the Wadden Sea PSSA aim to improve on prevention of accidents, operational pollution, awareness and education, preparedness and response and cooperation. - As contracting parties of the OSPAR Convention, the three Wadden Sea countries are required to apply Best Available Techniques (BAT) and Best Environmental Practice (BEP) including, where appropriate, clean technology, in their efforts to prevent and eliminate marine pollution.